paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates----august.md

 permalink: 2014-08-22-upcoming-build-environment-updates----august
 ---

+There was a long wait of 3 months between the last build environment update and the one before that.
-We are working hard on getting build environment updates more frequently.
+We recognize that the long pauses between updates are not ideal, and we are working hard on getting build environment updates more frequently by automating the VM provisioning process.

+Here are details of the August, 2014 updates.

 ## Update schedule